 Philosophy of the Program

-The Ph.D. program in Agricultural science will equip individuals with research skills necessary in identifying and solving agriculture related problems.
+The Ph.D. program in Agriculture will equip individuals with research skills necessary in identifying and solving agriculture related problems.

 Agriculture is a pillar of vision 2030 that aims at transforming Kenya into a middle-level industrialized economy.
 This program will produce graduates with specialized skills and knowledge to contribute effectively to agriculture and agricultural development.
 It will also provide a highly skilled human resource required in solving current and emerging challenges in agriculture.